 - If you no longer want ArcGIS Server services to be available to any application, log in to Manager and delete the services.
 Hosted services published by portal users are located in the Hosted folder.

 If you do not perform this step, ArcGIS Server services and hosted services published by portal users continue to run on the server.

 - Log in to Manager with the primary site administrator account, and reset the user and role stores to the settings they were using before you federated the server.
 When you log in, you'll notice that the unfederation operation has reverted ArcGIS Server security to the built-in user and role store.
 Set it to the store that you want, and reapply permissions on your services if necessary.

 If the primary site administrator account is disabled, you need to re-enable it before you can log in.
-To learn more, see Configuring ArcGIS Server security and Restricting access to GIS web services.
+To learn more, see Configure ArcGIS Server security and Control access to your services.